ryanmcdermott/clean-code-javascript/README.md

 **[⬆ back to top](#table-of-contents)**

-### Use default arguments instead of short circuiting or conditionals
+### Use default parameters instead of short circuiting or conditionals

-Default arguments are often cleaner than short circuiting.
-Be aware that if you use them, your function will only provide default values for `undefined` arguments.
-Other "falsy" values such as `''`, `""`, `false`, `null`, `0`, and `NaN`, will not be replaced by a default value.
+Default parameters are often cleaner than short circuiting.

 **Bad:**